Perpetuator-LLC/cc-fe/notes/user_stories/USE_CC_BOT.md

   - Outro
   - Bot Token
   - Chat ID
-- Save this for now
+- Save this

-- Click on 'Add Members'
+- Verify that the Bot Token and Chat ID are correct by looking at the Telegram Response
-  - Enter the Telegram username of the person you want to invite
+  - If you see Success, then the Bot Token and Chat ID are correct
-  - Click 'Invite'
+  - If you see an error, then the Bot Token and Chat ID are incorrect